 ISTANBUL – A Turkish court arrested prize-winning novelist Aslı Erdoğan on Friday over alleged links to Kurdish militants, the Haberturk newspaper reported, three days after she and two dozen more staff from the pro-Kurdish Özgür Gündem newspaper were detained.

 Özgür Gündem was closed by court order on Tuesday on grounds of spreading propaganda of the militant Kurdistan Workers Party (PKK), deemed a terrorist organisation by Turkey, the United States and European Union.

-The government has closed more than 130 media outlets since a state of emergency was declared following a failed military coup on July 15, stirring concern among Western allies and rights groups about deteriorating press freedoms.
+Turkey has closed more than 130 media outlets since a state of emergency was declared following a failed military coup on July 15, stirring concern among Western allies and rights groups about deteriorating press freedoms.

 The PKK has waged a three-decade insurgency for greater autonomy in the name of Turkey’s 15 million Kurds.
 More than 40,000 people have died in the violence.